iPierrou/Hello-World/README.md

 # Hello-World
+Hello everyone!

-Hello everyone, looking to enter the programming and data world by taking the coursera data science course
+Ready to enter the coding and data world by taking the coursera data science course